syeung14/speaking/mindset_confident/Why you should want to suffer.md

 People often choose to suffer, and they do so in ways that go from small to the big.
-So the small, something like hot chilies, working your way through a crossword puzzle, saunas, hot baths, scary movies, massage pain, running till it hurts.
+So the small, something like hot chilies, working your way through a `crossword puzzle`, saunas, hot baths, scary movies, massage pain, running till it hurts.
 `Moving it up a bit`, some people willingly engage in projects that involve a lot of suffering and difficulty.